mnavascues/ABC_TimeAdapt/README.md

 ### How to cite TimeAdapt

-TimeAdapt implements the method described by Pavinato et al. (2020).
+TimeAdapt implements the method described by Pavinato *et al.* (2020) with some modifications.
 The code puts together several tools that should be acknowledged when using TimeAdapt: SLiM, pyslim, msprime (TODO: add full citation for these)

 ### Funding